arunpariyar/gopherguides-intro-to-go/week11/README.md

 - **Read Command**

-  The `Read` command allows to read from the history of the service and print them as desired
+  The `Read` command allows reading from the history of the service and print them as desired

   The available flags are: